souly84/Warehouse.Core/README.md

 ## Warehouse

 The diagram below shows all the entities that warehouse interface provides access to.
 The main responsibility is to give access to collection of goods in the storage.
-There are a couple of major features that warehouse employee is pricessing:
+There are a couple of major features that warehouse employee is processing:

-- Order goods preparation for delivery.
+- Order goods preparation for delivery (collecting goods and move then to PutAway storage).
-- Goods movement inside the warehouse between storages.
+- Goods movement inside the warehouse between the storages.

 ![Warehouse UML diagram](/docs/warehouse.uml.svg?raw=true "Classes dependencies diagram")